oronymzy/tips/docs/usngGit.md

 To show files managed by Git, use `git ls-files`.
 It is limited to the current directory and any subdirectories.

+To ignore an already-committed directory or file, add it to `.gitignore`, commit the `.gitignore` file, then use `git rm --cached foobar`, where *foobar* is the directory or file to be ignored.
+The directory or file will not be deleted, and it will now be ignored by Git.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specifically, the following content falls under this license: